marcoshsq/The_Self-taught_Data_Scientist/README.md

 All courses are taught in Java, and total about 230 hours of content, it's quite a lot...

+Links to courses, repositories and possible certificates are in the table below.

-Course | Repository if any | Certificate
-:-- | :--: | :--:
+Courses | Repositories if any | Certificates if any :-- | :--: | :--:
 [Computer Science: Programming with a Purpose](https://www.coursera.org/learn/cs-programming-java) | [Repository](https://github.com/marcoshsq/CS-ProgrammingWithPurpose) | ---
 [Algorithms, Theory, and Machines](https://www.coursera.org/learn/cs-algorithms-theory-machines) | [Repository]() | ---
 [Algorithms I](https://www.coursera.org/learn/algorithms-part1) | [Repository]() | ---
 [Algorithms II](https://www.coursera.org/learn/algorithms-part2) | [Repository]() | ---

+List of concepts and technologies presented during the course:

+##

 Now we can focus on Python and R. For this, I chose these two specializations.